This engineering SEO case study will focus on one company and its products and services.

 Powerpoint have their own in-house marketing and web development team.
 When we first met, they already had well designed and good-looking websites.
 The websites were under-performing due to a lack of knowledge of search optimisation for Google.

 Our first few training sessions helped the internal team understand how their roles intersected with SEO.
-Creating written SEO plans that are directed at writers, marketing managers, and web developers was better than an overview SEO cheat sheet.
+Creating written SEO plans that are directed at writers, marketing managers, and web developers were better than an overview SEO cheat sheet.

 It can seem tedious to track changes to the website.
 If you are just adding a new product or updating a services page, it is easier to just do it and get on with other work.

-However, setting up sheets to track changes meant we could tie website and business outcomes in to the changes.
+However, setting up sheets to track changes meant we could tie website and business outcomes into the changes.
 (We now also use a website audit tracker)

 Running a technical website audit at the start of all projects is standard and good industry practice.
 This enables us to ensure that all problems that hinder rankings and user experience are eliminated or fixed at the start.

 You can read more on SEO audits here, but they find and fix all ranking problems.
-There are no problems that are particular to engineering companies with the code base.
+There are no problems that are particular to engineering companies with the codebase.

 Content Review and Keyword Research